Shyam-Has-Your-Anomaly-Mitigated/Emul/short-term.md

 	* **Formal mathematics:**
 		* Lambda calculus divides bugs between implementation, and (dysfunctionally) parameterised "-thing"s; but the implementation can be formally verified against formal specification(s).
 	* **Formal logic:**
 		* Prolog (predicate calculus?
-SHLIK (SHLYK); Shows How Little I/You Know…) migrates all of the bugs into the truthfulness of facts, and factual rules (as opposed to functional rules; but "they" like to remind me that I'm not to think of rules as being functional); empowering you to imagine falsified ℝealities from the [atom](https://en.wikipedia.org/wiki/Prolog_syntax_and_semantics#Data_types) up.
+SHLIK/SHLYK; Shows How Little I/You Know…) migrates all of the bugs into the truthfulness of facts, and factual rules (as opposed to functional rules; but "they" like to remind me that I'm not to think of rules as being functional); empowering you to imagine falsified ℝealities from the [atom](https://en.wikipedia.org/wiki/Prolog_syntax_and_semantics#Data_types) up.
 			* `are(Paradoxical_Contradictions /*[PC](https://en.wikipedia.org/wiki/Political_correctness)…[DTPC](https://en.wikipedia.org/wiki/Donald_Trump)*/, impossible) :- concept(impossible), illogical(Paradoxical_Contradictions). % true.`
 	* **[Synthetic](https://en.wikipedia.org/wiki/Synthetic_intelligence)/[Artificial](https://en.wikipedia.org/wiki/Artificial_intelligence) Intelligence:**
 		* **[Machine learning](https://youtu.be/R9OHn5ZF4Uo) VS TDD (Test Driven Development):**